Traveling to Canada with a DUI Arrest

 If you are facing possible exclusion from Canada due to a DUI charge or conviction, you should engage the services of a licensed and experienced Immigration Attorney in the Province you would like to go to (like British Columbia) before you go.
 The attorney's practice areas should include:

 - Complex Personal Injury Claims

 - Charter of Rights, Human Rights

-As a result of my proximity to Vancouver, BC, I have coordinated and referred many clients to Sam Hyman.
-Please contact Sam for questions related to DUI and the Canadian border.
+As a result of my proximity to Vancouver, BC, I have coordinated and referred many clients to Sam Hyman and Marisa Feil.
+Please contact either of them for questions related to DUI and the Canadian border.